mana-ethereum/mana/apps/exleveldb/README.md

 Remove a database, which implies that the database folder is deleted.
 Before calling `destroy/2` the database has to be closed with `close/1`.
 Returns `:ok` on success and `{:type, 'reason for error'}` on error.

 ### repair/2
-According to Basho, "In the event of major hardware or filesystem problems, LevelDB can become corrupted.
-These failures are uncommon, but they could happen, as heavy loads can push I/O limits."
 This function takes the path to the leveldb database and a list of options.
 The standard recomended option is the empty list `[]`.
 Before calling `repair/2`, close the connection to the database with `close/1`.
 Returns `:ok` on success and `{:type, 'reason for error'}` on error.

 ### write/3